 There are some other things in the OverDrive note including them starting to be hardasses with libraries about who is in their geographical region, to make sure libraries aren’t, I guess, defrauding OverDrive and giving cards to any old person so that they can rip OverDrive off?
 The mind boggles.
 I call this meddling.
 Bobbi Newman has a good and updated summary of who is saying what about this and this Library Journal article about it is replete with comments.

 Now is really the time for us to step up and use our excellent collective buying power to say that this sort of thing is not at all okay.
 I am sorry if OverDrive is realizing that their revenue model isn’t as terrific as they maybe thought it would be, but this is overstepping what a decent vendor/library model should look like.
-I just get this weird feeling that in these tough economic times, OverDrive and book publishers, forgetting that libraries are some of their best and most enduring customers, have decided to see how they can get more money for fewer services.
+I just get this weird feeling that in these tough economic times where even the casinos without Swedish license are gaining popularity, OverDrive and book publishers, forgetting that libraries are some of their best and most enduring customers, have decided to see how they can get more money for fewer services.
 At the same time, they’re treating libraries as if we’re the ones responsible for publishers’ revenue problems.
 Shame on both Harper Collins for being tough guys and OverDrive for giving in to these demands.

 Publishers and vendors: we will work with you to find ways to lend digital content.
 You need to not treat libraries as if they’re contributing to your demise.